Neil Redfearn: Sheffield United Women

 On 28 August 2020, Redfearn was announced as the new head coach of Sheffield United Women.

 In November 2022, he announced his immediate resignation from the Blades.

 Oldham Athletic

 On 22 September 2023, Redfearn returned to former club Oldham Athletic in the role of caretaker assistant manager, assisting Steve Thompson.
 With the appointment of a permanent manager imminent, both Redfearn and Thompson departed the club on 12 October.

 In November 2023 he became the lead professional development phase coach of Bradford City.

 Farsley Celtic

 On 17 January 2025, Redfearn was appointed manager of National League North side Farsley Celtic.
 However after less than 3 weeks in the post, Redfearn resigned after 4 matches in charge.

 Personal life

 Redfearn's father, Brian, is a former professional footballer.
 He is a lifelong Leeds fan.
 Redfearn married Susan Roberts in 1985.
-He is in a relationship with Lucy Ward, a former footballer and current football broadcaster and pundit.
+He is currently in a relationship with Lucy Ward, a former footballer and current football broadcaster and pundit.